sizovs/boring-stack/README.md

 I don't think it's reasonable to split apps prematurely across all axes — 1) vertically (microservices), 2) horizontally (BE / FE), and 3) across servers (e.g. DB running on a separate machine) and instread prefer building self-contained, monolith systems that run on a single server.
 Such systems can handle 10,000s of requests on a beefy VPS (which is enough for most apps) and can be split into multiple self-contained systems for scalability, if necessary.

 Such simple architectures also diminish the benefit of running on PaaS or cloud hyperscalers that are opaque and expensive abstractions over servers.
-Thus, I am running my stuff on Hetzner (or any other VPC), provisioning servers with Terraform, and deploying using a simple, homegrown bash script that supports zero downtime deployment.
+Thus, I am running my stuff on Hetzner (or any other VPC), provisioning servers with Terraform, and deploying using a simple, homegrown bash script that supports zero downtime deployments.

-As a guiding principes, we bet on stability, simplicity, and fewer abstractions.
-As a result, we made the following tech choices:
+As a guiding principes, I bet on stability, simplicity, and fewer abstractions.
+As a result, I made the following tech choices:
 * javascript
 * express
 * sqlite